g-leech/argmin-gravitas/_posts/2021-03-17-ai-risk-basics.markdown

 ### Harm through intelligence

-The above are instances of a system doing harm because it's too stupid to do what we ask (or because the humans deploying it are).
+These systems did harm because they were too stupid to do what we ask (or because the humans deploying it are).

-What about when the system does harm because it is too smart?
+What about systems harming us because it is too smart?
 Is there any real chance that advanced AI could ruin human potential on a grand scale?

 #### Argument from caution

 We don't know.
 They don't exist, so we can't study them and work it out.
-Here's an argument for worrying even so:
+Here's an argument for worrying, even so:

 1. It’s likely we will make a general AI (AGI) eventually.
 2. We don’t know when.